zdhNarsil/zdhNarsil.github.io/_teaching/2019-fall-dl-pku.md

 ---
 ### Seminar overview
 * Each time, we will have 1~3 presenters.
-* Each presenter should presenting a bunch of paper of related topics.
+* Each presenter should present a bunch of paper of related topics.
-* All topics related with machine learning are wellcomed.
+* All topics related with machine learning are welcomed.

 ---

-**Homework**: Choose 3~5 your favorite paper, present them and explain why.
+**Homework**: Choose 3~5 your favorite papers, present them and explain why.

 If you want to attend, just send me an email.